swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

-We intend to tread cautiously here, as incorporating shell scripts and other external build processes significantly limits the ability of the Swift Package Manager to analyze the build process and to provide some of our planned future features in a robust way.
+We intend to tread cautiously here, as incorporating shell scripts and other external build processes significantly limits the ability of the Swift Package Manager to understand and analyze the build process.

 ### Support for Other Version Control Systems